pquiring/javaforce/readme.txt

 Maven
 -----
-JavaForce is available in Maven Central : io/github/pquiring/javaforce Ant tasks are used to download dependancies and upload projects to Maven Central.
+JavaForce is available in Maven Central : https://repo1.maven.org/maven2/io/github/pquiring/javaforce/ Ant tasks are used to download dependancies and upload projects to Maven Central.
-The mvn tool is not required (way too complex).
+The mvn tool is not required (way too complex and has issues with native code).
 A minimal pom.xml is required to upload projects to Maven Central (sonatype).

 FFM Support